nillem-14/RustSearchFile/README.md

 The arguments -a and -b allow to display a number of lines before and after the searched line.

 Note 2:
-Support only .txt and .log
+Supports only .txt and .log